csaben/website/src/posts/2023-4-7-teachers.md

 ***
 This isn't a ranking but instead a tribute to people that encouraged my interests and taught me a lot.

-(this list is not exhaustive, at the time of writing this is who came to mind.).
+(this list is not exhaustive, at the time of writing this is who came to mind.)